Elizabeth City Historic

 - Main Street Lighting Project

 ECHNA is now involved with projects to save historic buildings and maintain the integrity of historic homes and buildings.
 The most recent project is a house on Cedar Street that was donated to ECHNA in January of 2015.
-The Cedar Street house is used as a working classroom with classes offered about historic home restoration.
+ECHNA completed stabilization/repair/cleanup work on the Cedar Street house and has placed it for sale.

 The annual GHOST Walk began in 1996, and remains ECHNA’s main fundraiser.
 The GHOST Walk invites locals and out-of-towners to visit historic homes in the area and meet local ghosts who teach guests about life in Elizabeth City during other eras.